ampodo/E-commerce/README.md

 Redux state management tool used for this project.

 Search is available by naming.
-Redux was applied for managing states in this project.

 Applied Material UI library for the decent design.